Riley-Py/UWaterloo-Work/SCI 238/A Modern View of the Universe.md

 *Comet* - Small and icy object that orbits a star.
-Doesn't come that often *Solar (Star) System* - A star and all material that orbits it, including planets/moons *Nebula* - Interstellar (located between stars) clouds of gas and/or dust *Galaxy* - Great island of stars in space, held together by gravity and orbiting a common c
+Doesn't come that often *Solar (Star) System* - A star and all material that orbits it, including planets/moons *Nebula* - Interstellar (located between stars) clouds of gas and/or dust *Galaxy* - Great island of stars in space, held together by gravity and orbiting a common center *Universe* - Total of all matter and energy, everything within and between all galaxies

+## Look-Back Time
+-

 #sci238